DandyCodes/zeal/README.md

 The body is converted to its declared type.
 If this fails, http.StatusUnprocessableEntity 422 is sent immediately.

-Struct fields must be capitalized to be accessed in the route - for example, 'Price'.
+Struct fields must be capitalized to be accessed in the handler function - for example, 'Price'.

 ## Error Handling

-Use the ***HandleFuncErr*** method to create a handler function which returns an error.
+Use the ***HandleFuncErr()*** method to create a handler function which returns an error.

 Route handler functions can be defined in an outer scope: